scrapinghub/article-extraction-benchmark/README.rst

 Result of packages added after original evaluation::

     trafilatura          precision=0.925 ± 0.011  recall=0.966 ± 0.009  F1=0.945 ± 0.009 accuracy=0.221 ± 0.031

+Below you can find more deatails about the packages and result reproduction.

 More details
 ------------